Ridwanullahi-code/OOP-School-Library/README.md

 # 📖 OOP School Library <a name="about-project"></a>

-**OOP School Library** Aims to create a simple library management system for a school using Ruby programming language.
-The system should allow librarians to add books to the library, track books that are checked out by students, and manage student accounts.
+**OOP School Library** Is a Ruby OOP application that helps manage a library's collection of books, rentals, students, teachers, and borrowing transactions.
+The project aims to provide an efficient and user-friendly interface for librarians to add, and search for books, as well as manage borrower accounts and track borrowing transactions.

 ## 🛠 Built With <a name="built-with"></a>